Week 2 of Bonk Online: What color is your learning parachute?

 Can anyone help me out and answer the why question on this one for me?

-4 thoughts on “Week 2 of Bonk Online: What color is your learning parachute?”
+4 Replies to “Week 2 of Bonk Online: What color is your learning parachute?”

 1. The problem with learning styles might be related to the problems of platform design.
 That is, if you have a poor theory of learning that might contribute to the poor design of a learning platform.
 Though Willingham’s video might be over-simplified for public consumption, I do know that he is expressing the widely held view of cognitive scientists in regards to learning styles.
 As I have encountered those arguments, the basic view is that educational theorists extrapolate wildly from cogsci research.
 I would tend to agree, in part because in looking at the brain one is looking at only a small part of the cognitive network involved in learning.